imirzadeh/epsl-website/content/authors/seyed-ali-rokni/_index.md

 ---
 Lab Alumni.

-Dr Ali is now working as a Machine Learning Engineer (Tech Lead) at Yelp, San Francisco, CA.
+Ali Rokni is working as a Machine Learning Engineer (Tech Lead) at Yelp, San Francisco, CA.